mandhir/mandhir.github.io/README.md

 GROUP BY si.sale_date, si.invoice_type;
 ```

-Conducted SQL Query Optimization Projects such as the one above in collaboration with downstream users aided in improving performance of data models, reducing resource consumption/cost, enhanced scalability and better user experience (for report/dashboard creators/analysts).

-**SQL**

-**Data Engineering**
+Conducted **SQL** query optimization projects in collaboration with downstream users, such as the aforementioned example.
+This **Data Engineering** project involved enhancing data model performance, reducing resource consumption and costs, improving scalability, and optimizing the user experience for report and dashboard creators and analysts.
+Notably, this complex sales reporting query was streamlined by implementing filters, efficient table joining, and appropriate indexing, resulting in a 50% reduction in query execution time and a 25% decrease in resource consumption.
+Leveraging data profiling and performance testing, I thoroughly understood the data, identified optimization areas, and validated the outcomes of these optimizations.

 ## Work Experience
 **Lead Analyst Business Intelligence @ Stryker (_July 2018 - Present_)**